‘Airbnb Experiences’ Reviews & Tips

 So, what are Airbnb Experiences?
 They are “activities designed and led by inspiring locals.
 They go beyond typical tours or classes by immersing guests in a host’s unique world.”

 From cooking classes to foraging expeditions and a whole lot in between, there are over 30,000 Airbnb Experiences available around the world.
-Suddenly, authentic travel experiences are more easily within reach.
+Suddenly, visiting a place like a local is more easily within reach.

 But are these experiences any good?